codeGROOVE-dev/gitMDM/README.md

 Because I needed to prove my devices were "compliant" for SOC 2, but I'll be damned if I'm going to:
 - Install some bloated enterprise MDM that phones home every 5 seconds
 - Give some cloud service root access to my machines
-- Sacrifice my freedom of choice on the altar of compliance theater
+- Sacrifice my freedom of choice on the altar of compliance theater - if I want to run OpenBSD, I should be able to.
 - Trust my device security to a system that's one CVE away from being everyone's backdoor

 So I built this instead.
 It checks boxes.
 Literally.
 For auditors.